Baron Geisler

-Early life
+Early life and background

 Geisler was born in Clark Air Base, Angeles City, Pampanga to Gracia Cantor Bayonito of Calabanga Camarines Sur, Philippines and Donald David Geisler Jr., a German American who was stationed at the former U.S. military base in Angeles City.
 His older brother Donald Geisler is a taekwondo athlete.

-Career
+Acting career

 Geisler entered show business as a child actor in 1994 when he auditioned through the phenomenal variety kiddie/teen gag show, Ang TV in his hometown in Pampanga.
 Out of 2000 auditionees, he was the only one accepted.
 He subsequently played minor roles in Ang TV and in Ang TV Movie: The Adarna Adventure (1996).
 A year later, he became officially a part of ABS-CBN's roster of rising homegrown talents as a member of the elite Star Circle Batch 5 (1997).
 He was considered as one of the network's most promising young stars alongside John Lloyd Cruz and Marc Solis in the teen boy trio "Koolits", where he was once paired up with Kristine Hermosa.
 Around this time, Geisler continued acting in supporting and teen idol roles alongside his fellow Ang TV and Star Circle co-stars, including Nagbibinata (1997), Haba-baba-doo!
 Puti-puti-poo!
 (1998), Oo na… Mahal na Kung Mahal (1999), Tar-San (1999), and Gimik (1999).
 It was when he appeared in an episode of the now-defunct TV series F.L.A.M.E.S.
 (1999) where he got paired up with his most notable loveteam partner, ex-girlfriend Jodi Sta Maria.
 Their chemistry proved to be a hit as they would go on to become part of the mainstay cast and one of the original loveteams in the hit youth-oriented weekend TV series Tabing Ilog (1999).
 In the following year, Geisler would go on to play the role of Michael, the son of Josie (played by legendary Filipina actress Vilma Santos), in one of the highest grossing Filipino films of all time, Anak (2000).